Move-in & Move-out

 How can I rent a student flat in Melbourne?

-- Use trusted platforms โ Explore verified listings on University Living
+- Use verified platforms like University Living

 What is the average cost of living for students in Melbourne?

-Rent: AU$800โAU$1,400/month
+Rent: AU$800–AU$1,400

-Transport (Myki card): AU$100โAU$150/month
+Transport (Myki Pass): AU$100–AU$150

 How much does student accommodation cost in Melbourne?

-Shared rooms: AU$700โAU$1,000/month
+Shared rooms: AU$700–AU$1,000/month

-En-suite rooms: AU$900โAU$1,300/month
+En-suite rooms: AU$900–AU$1,300/month

-Studios: AU$1,200โAU$1,600/month
+Studios: AU$1,200–AU$1,600/month

 Is private student accommodation in Melbourne secure?

-Can I view student accommodation before booking?
+Can I view my student accommodation in Melbourne before booking?

 Is Melbourne affordable for students?